Alitcher/AdvancedCppPlayground/Templates/README.md

+# C++ Template Exercises

+This repository contains a collection of C++ template exercises of varying difficulty levels.
+Each exercise focuses on different aspects of template programming in C++.

+# Task List

 1. Create a simple function template that can add two numbers of any type.
 (Difficulty: 1)

 2. Write a function template that can swap two variables of any type.
 (Difficulty: 1)